SAN

 • What is the cheapest time of day to fly to San Diego?

-The cheapest time of day to fly to San Diego is generally in the morning, when round-trip flights cost £739 on average.
-The most expensive time of day to fly to San Diego is generally in the evening, which is peak travel time and where the average cost of a ticket is £834.
+The cheapest time of day to fly to San Diego is generally at night, when flights cost £566 on average.
+The most expensive time of day to fly to San Diego is generally in the evening, which is peak travel time and where the average cost of a ticket is £643.

 Top tips for finding cheap flights to San Diego